Instrument rating cost is affordable, yet there are ways to reduce the cost of IFR rating.

-Instrument rating is not as straightforward as VFR flight training.
+An instrument rating is not as straightforward as VFR flight training.
 It is a lot more complicated.

 As an instrument pilot, you will test your flying skills, and the required 40 hours is not enough to learn everything.

-Instrument pilots become overwhelmed by the cockpit tasks, and it is easy to forget the task flow in IFR flights.
+Instrument pilots become overwhelmed by cockpit tasks, and it is easy to forget the task flow in IFR flights.

-Stopping your flight training even for a month can take you behind in your practice and forget some crucial techniques for instrument flight, which will lead to repeat the exercise and paying more money.
+Stopping your flight training even for a month can take you behind in your practice and forget some crucial techniques for instrument flight, which will lead to repeating the exercise and paying more money.

-Ground school cost is un-avoidable.
+Ground school cost is unavoidable.

 It is a lot more common than you may think.

 Private pilots going for instrument ratings find it difficult to remember too much information they studied in ground school faster and mess up in actual flight.